cockroachdb/docs/v19.1/managed-authorization.md

 Authorize your application server’s network and your local machine’s network by adding the IP addresses in the CIDR notation using the [Networking page](managed-connect-to-your-cluster.html#authorize-your-network).
 If you change your location, you will need to authorize the new location’s network, else the connection from that network will be rejected.

 {{site.data.alerts.callout_info}}
 While developing and testing your application, you may whitelist `0.0.0.0/0`, which allows all networks.
-However, before moving into production, make sure you delete the `0.0.0.0/0` network since it allows anybody who uses your password to access the database and makes your application vulnerable to security breaches.
+However, before moving into production, make sure you delete the `0.0.0.0/0` network since it allows anybody who uses your password to reach the CockroachDB nodes.
 {{site.data.alerts.end}}

 ## User authorization